mga-odoo/odoobooks/docs/sales/unit_of_measure/product_packaging.rst

 Business Case
 -------------
-Assuming that you are involved in the reseller business, and you are selling Material in predefined packages.
-The packages you received is carton (1000 units / carton) and you sell small packages such as Pack of 12, 24 and so on.
+Assuming that you are a reseller for the Material product, you buy in bulk (i.e. carton of 1000 units) and sell in the small predefined packages (i.e. Pack of 12, 24, 48 ...).

-You can restrict quantity on the sales order so that it can be sold by predefined package size.
+You can restrict quantity on the sales order (12, 24, 48), so that it can be sold only in predefined package size, you are also creating a packages when you deliver from the warehouse.

 Video
 -----